 Everyday habits for better sleep at night

 A conducive sleep environment helps your body relax so that it can transition into deep, restorative sleep more easily.
 A cool, dark and quiet room is most conducive for sleeping as these conditions are ideal for keeping your body in a relaxed state.

 Practising proper nutrition keeps your body's systems functioning well, so you are less likely to fall sick and develop medical conditions (e.g. inflammation) that might inhibit your sleep.
 Certain foods can also help you feel more alert during the day, such as nuts, meat, fruits and leafy vegetables.

 • Exercise during the day

 Regular exercise during the day helps you feel more energised during the day as exercise keeps your body alert and releases endorphins that contribute to better mental focus.
 Daytime exercise can also make it easier to experience night-time fatigue, so you won’t lie awake tossing and turning for hours in bed.

 Trying to stick by the often-repeated prescription of eight hours of sleep per night doesn’t always ensure that you will feel well-rested the next day as there are many other factors at play.
 The quality of your sleep matters just as much as the quantity of sleep you get, so avoid activities that are known to affect your sleep quality.
 With regard to sleep disorders, these should not be left untreated as they can lead to more serious problems, so seek medical help for them as soon as they're diagnosed.
 Finally, maintaining good sleep habits can help you maintain a healthy sleep cycle in the long run, whether or not you experience a sleep disorder.
-There are many ways you can practice good sleep habits apart from those listed here – speak to any health experts at our Active Health Labs to find out more!
+There are many ways you can practise good sleep habits apart from those listed here – speak to our Active Health Coaches at Active Health Labs located island-wide to find out more!